Tawnygoody/Tarmachan/README.md

 - Inspiration for my colour scheme has been taken from [Rab's website](https://rab.equipment/uk/mens/fleece-midlayer).
 I've decided to go for a slighter darker green to allow further contrast for the white text.
 As Tarmachan is an outdoors store this colour choice reflects the link between products sold and the Scottish countryside.

-- From there I have used complimentary shades of green to create a softer pallette highlighting different sections of the site.
+- From there I have used complementary shades of green to create a softer palette highlighting different sections of the site.

 - I have decided to use a white background throughout the majority of the site.
 This is to keep the visual design clean and means the emphasis is on the products and imagery to bring vibrance to the site.
 This design follows that of similar Mountain equipment retailers such as [Rab](https://rab.equipment/uk/mens/fleece-midlayer), [North Face](https://www.thenorthface.co.uk/) and [Mountain Equipment](https://www.mountain-equipment.co.uk/).